Child Custody and Deployment

 - If the relocation would still allows the non-moving parent to interact with the child.

-Read all considerations as outlined by state law, ARS § 25-408(I).
+Read all considerations as outlined by state law,

 There is Assistance Available

-- Service members looking for family and domestic relation assistance, including custody, contact the appropriate installation's legal assistance office through Military Installations.
+- Service members looking for family and domestic relation assistance, including custody, contact the appropriate installation's legal assistance office through

 - Dealing with custody may force service members and their loved ones to experience a lot of stress and uncertainty.
-Do not forget to review options available to cope with and adjust during these difficult times.
+Do not forget to review to cope with and adjust during these difficult times.